rr-/szurubooru/API.md

     [`<tag-category>` resource](#tag-category).
 If specified implied tags or suggested tags do not exist yet, they will be automatically created.
 Tags created automatically have no implications, no suggestions, one name and their category is set to the first tag category found.
-All fields are optional - update concerns only provided fields.
+All fields except the [`version`](#versioning) are optional - update concerns only provided fields.

 ## Getting tag
 - **Request**